ethereum/portal-network-specs/canonical-block-index/canonical-block-index-network.md

 The network supports the following mechanisms for data retrieval:

-- Block header hash by block header number
+- Block header by block header number

 ## Specification